Triathlon is the only purely trinitarian sport. 🙂

-With my friend and training partner, Jon Poe after the Ironman 70.3 in Austin.
+With my friend and training partner, Jon Poe after my first Half Ironman in Austin.
 I’m grateful to Jon for his influence, encouragement (and expertise) in the sport.
 He’s also a dear brother in Christ.

 Here I am with Sister Madonna Buder in Boulder, Colorado.
 She is one of my heroes and (as you can see) I was excited to meet her!
 At 81 years old, she has now competed in nearly 50 Ironman distance events.
 She’s also a nun and has been a part of the multi-sport community for years.
 She is a lover of Jesus, an amazing inspiration, and a witness for Christ to thousands.